 Man there’s a lot of accessories that launched with the ROG phone 2.
 There’s coolers, several case options, multiple dock options and gamepads.
 Ultimately if you’re after a ROG phone 2, be prepared to pay a chunk more cash if you want the accessories.

-It looks like the international variant that may make its way to Australia will be ready for market in September and the indicative costing right now is just over $1000 (or around $1468.4 AUD).
+It looks like the international variant that may make its way to Australia will be ready for market in September and the indicative costing right now is just over $1000.
 We’ll see what that translates to with the Australia tax in the fullness of time.